This American Slow Cooker Goulash with hamburger and pasta is a warm and comforting all-in-one meal that makes dinnertime easy.

 On days when you need more time with family and friends, reach for this classic ground beef goulash recipe.
 The hands-off cooking of the slow cooker gives you time to socialize, and when they smell this goulash simmering away, you won't have any trouble gathering them at the dinner table.

 When it comes to flexibility, this recipe delivers.
 It’s a meal where you can add in extra vegetables and ingredients and the kids won’t even notice.
 (They’ll be too busy eating the noodles).

 Slow Cooker Goulash works around your schedule.
-If needed, it can be on the table in two and a half hours, or it can simmer in the slow cooker all day and be ready whenever the kids start asking “what’s for dinner?”
+If needed, it can be on the table in two and a half hours, or it can simmer in the slow cooker for several hours and be ready whenever the kids start asking “what’s for dinner?”

 This recipe makes a big batch, which means you’ll likely have leftovers to send for work and school lunches.
 Just make sure you have a Thermos that’s up to the task.